Flash-X/Flash-X-docs/sphinx/source/application_use.rst

 Application's Use of Orcha
 ======================

-In this section we desribe the end-to-end pipeline of how an application can use |orcha|.
+In this section we describe the end-to-end pipeline of how an application can use |orcha|.
 At first glance it may seem intimidating because there are several steps involved in the configurations process, however, the steps are many fewer in terms of what the users